mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 - Integration with PyTorch ecosystem;
 - Empowering more quantization and model architectures;
 - Bringing in more automatic optimizations on more hardware backends.

+Our final takeaway is that machine learning system engineering is a continuous problem.
+Nvidia is still leading the field with continuous innovations, and we anticipate the landscape to change with new hardware and, more importantly, software evolutions.
+So the key question is not only about building the right solution now but also how to catch up and bring ML engineering to new platforms continuously.
+Productivity in machine learning engineering is the key here.
+Thanks to the Python-first ML compilation development flow, we get ROCm-optimized support in a few hours.
+We anticipate related approaches to become even more useful as we explore more ideas to bring universal deployments and solve the hardware availability problem.

 ## Links